 Let’s break your resume down into each resume section:

-- Number of years experience
+- Years of experience

-- Relevant credentials, training, education
+- Pertinent credentials, training, and education

 The job title is not mandatory, but it helps define who you are and the job position for which you are applying.

-- List your hard skills & your soft skills
+- List your hard skills & your soft skills.

-- Hard skills: Any skill learned that has a teachable, measurable ability
+- Hard skills: Any skill learned that has a teachable, measurable ability.

 Example: Writing, understanding a computer program or specific equipment

 - Soft Skills: Traits that make you a good employee.
-Example: Fast learner, teamwork, independent, professionalism
+Example: Fast learner, teamwork, independent, professionalism.

 - Try to stay away from descriptions like “very good at” or “amazing” or “strong”.
-Instead, show examples detailing why
+Instead, show examples detailing why.

 Example: Leadership, professionalism, teamwork, critical thinking

-- Word processing programs
+- Any word processing programs

-- Database Management
+- Database management

-Note: Make sure that anything that you add to your resume shows a direct, positive impact towards the objectives of the job position for which you are applying.
+Note: Make sure that anything that you add to your resume shows a direct positive impact towards the objectives of the job position for which you are applying.

 An accomplishment is something that you did well.
 It can be a solution you created, a contribution, or an action that you took.
 This accomplishment had a positive impact on the company, employers, or employees.

-Identify your accomplishment and then show a positive outcome.
+Identify your accomplishment and show positive outcomes.

 By introducing new sales tactics, was able to increase sales production by 15%.